w3f/polkadot-wiki/docs/general/polkadot-direction.md

 capability, and doing some extra tasks such as [staking](../learn/learn-staking.md), [accounts](../learn/learn-accounts.md), [balances](../learn/learn-transactions.md#balance-transfers), and [governance](../learn/learn-polkadot-opengov.md).
-Having a chain-centric system will ultimately end in chain-centric application and UX.
+Having a chain-centric system will ultimately end in a chain-centric application and UX.

 The true innovation of Polkadot is about leveraging the unique value proposition offered by different chains and using those chains’ collaborative potential to build inter-chain applications to solve real-world problems.
 Those applications will thus need to span across chains.

-**Increasingly fewer tasks will be handled by the relay chain** that will focus efforts only on primary tasks: securing the network and providing secure message-passing capability.
+**Increasingly fewer tasks will be handled by the relay chain** which will focus efforts only on primary tasks: securing the network and providing secure message-passing capability.
 [System parachains](../learn/learn-system-chains.md) will be used to take over secondary relay chain tasks such as staking, governance, etc.